-Well, we will be sharing everything we know so far about weed delivery in the state of New Mexico, so that residents can finally know whether or not they can take advantage of this service that has taken off in other states throughout the country.
+Well, we will be sharing everything we know so far about weed delivery, New Mexico has applied, so that residents can finally know whether or not they can take advantage of this service that has taken off in other states throughout the country.

 What is the Delivery Process Like?

 If you are a medical marijuana patient with a state-issued card, you can go ahead and order your products online.
-If you are a recreational user, you will need to wait until next year to enjoy this service.
+If you are a recreational user, you will need to wait a bit to enjoy this service.

-- First, you have to find a local dispensary that does offer delivery, as not all do.
+- First, you have to find a local dispensary that offers delivery, as not all do.

-- Once you find one that has products you’re looking for, simply go ahead and add products to your cart.
+- Once you find one with the products you’re looking for, simply go ahead and add products to your cart.

-- Once satisfied with the products you have added, follow a straightforward checkout process in which you provide your medical card information, delivery address, and contact information so that the transaction can be verified legally and so that you can receive your order.
+- Once satisfied with the products you have added, follow the checkout process in which you provide your medical card information, delivery address, and contact information so that the transaction can be verified legally and so that you can receive your order.

-- When the order does arrive, there is a good chance that you’ll need to once again show your medical license.
-From there, you can enjoy your new cannabis products in this particularly convenient way.
+- When the order arrives, there is a good chance that you’ll need to show your medical card.
+You can enjoy your new cannabis products in this particularly convenient way.

-Overall, weed delivery is a safe industry regulated by New Mexico.
-Presently, this state has many restrictions in place that ensure that the products that end up in your hands come from certified businesses that engage in lab-testing, and in order to operate a dispensary, business owners must follow strict rules to ensure that they are selling safe and legitimate products.
+Presently, New Mexico has many restrictions that ensure that the products that end up in your hands come from certified businesses whose products go through lab testing.
+To operate a dispensary, business owners must follow strict rules to ensure that they are selling safe and legitimate products.

-Due to this strictness of regulations between state and business, you can count on receiving genuine, non-black market cannabis products when you purchase your delivery order from a licensed dispensary.
-Even the delivery drivers must follow certain rules set forth by the state in order to ensure a safe process for everyone involved.
+Due to the strictness of regulations between state and business, you can count on receiving genuine, high-quality cannabis products when you purchase your delivery order from a licensed dispensary.
+Even the delivery drivers must follow certain rules set forth by the state to ensure a safe process for everyone involved.

-Weed delivery will likely cost more than purchasing directly from a store, as you’re paying for the convenience of not having to leave home.
-Transportation fees can determine the delivery cost, and so you will need to take this into account before making a purchase.
+In New Mexico, weed delivery will likely cost more than purchasing directly from a store, as you’re paying for the convenience of not having to leave home.
+Transportation fees can determine the delivery cost, so you will need to consider this before making a purchase.

 Weed Delivery: “It Grows as It Goes”

-New Mexico is proving to be quite liberal when it comes to cannabis, with a medical marijuana program fully in effect and a recreational weed delivery service underway.
-Without a doubt, many adult users in places like Albuquerque and Rio Rancho will enjoy taking advantage of this convenient service, which makes it easier than ever before to obtain genuine, safe cannabis in a legitimate way.
-Stay on top of local laws in your area to see how the law progresses, and to know when it is time to place your online order as a recreational customer.
+New Mexico is proving to be quite liberal regarding cannabis, with a medical marijuana program fully in effect and a recreational weed delivery service on its way.
+Without a doubt, many adult users will enjoy taking advantage of this convenient service, which has made it easier to obtain genuine, safe cannabis in a legitimate way.
+Stay on top of local laws in your area to see how the law progresses and to know when it is time to place your online order as a recreational customer.